-A syllabus serves three main purposes: it is a contract between you and your students, it is a permanent record of your teaching (and your students' learning), and it is a tool to facilitate student learning.
+A syllabus serves three main purposes: it is an agreement between you and your students, it is a permanent record of your teaching (and your students' learning), and it is a tool to facilitate student learning.

-- Syllabus as a contract.
-As a contract, the syllabus states what you expect of your students during the semester.
+- Syllabus as an agreement.
+As an agreement, the syllabus shares what you expect of your students during the semester.
 Establish clear policies regarding attendance, grading, make-up and late work, academic dishonesty, and accommodation of disabilities.
 Clearly articulated policies and expectations help students plan their work during the semester.
 In addition, explicit, written policies will help settle student grievances, if they arise.